Arielle Charnas: Early life

 Charnas was raised in Old Westbury, New York, on Long Island to a Jewish family.
+She graduated from Syracuse University in 2009.

 Career

+Influencer and blogger

-In 2009, Charnas began posting photos of her outfits and showcasing her personal style online on a blog started, named Something Navy.
+In 2009, Charnas began posting photos of her outfits and showcasing her personal style online on a blog named Something Navy.
+Initially, the posts were to impress an ex-boyfriend.
 She describes her personal style as "elevated basic".

 Before her blog gained in popularity, Charnas worked at a Theory store in the Meatpacking District.
 She later signed a four-year endorsement deal with TRESemmé and appeared in television ads for the shampoo brand that began airing in January 2016.

+Nordstrom partnership

 Charnas later launched her first collection of apparel with Nordstrom in fall 2017.
 Her first fashion line named Something Navy X Treasure & Bond was launched on September 25, 2017, in 52 Nordstrom stores across the United States and Canada.
 The collection included 30 ready-to-wear outfits, including shoes and accessories.
 Sales online exceeded over a million dollars in the first 24 hours.

-By September 2017, she had over one million followers on Instagram.
 In February 2018, Charnas signed a long-term contract with Nordstrom to license Something Navy and her likeness, as well as establish a stand-alone brand.
 In March 2018, a single Instagram story promoting Bandier, an activewear retailer in which Charnas owns a small stake, generated more than $207,000 in sales in just four hours.
 In September 2018, Something Navy released Charnas' second collection of apparel with Nordstrom, and the first under the standalone brand.
 On the launch date, high traffic temporarily shut down the Nordstrom website an hour after the collection's release, but sales for the day reached $4 to $5 million.
 In August 2019, it was announced that Charnas raised $10 million in funding from investors, valuing the Something Navy brand at nearly $45 million.

 On April 2, 2020, Nordstrom further disassociated themselves with her brand due to her actions related to the COVID-19 pandemic.
 They stated: "Our partnership with Arielle Charnas ended in 2019, and we have no foreseeable collaborations".